brianpvo/iOS-Plugin/motiondnamaps/README.md

 ## Setup

+1. Disable bitcode by going in your app's `Build Settings`, going down to the `Build Options` section, and setting the `Enable Bitcode` option to `No`

-1. Add all permissions necessary for your app. `MotionDnaSDK` requires you to add the following permission to `Info.plist`: `NSLocationWhenInUseUsageDescription`
+2. Add all permissions necessary for your app. `MotionDnaSDK` requires you to add the following permission to `Info.plist`: `NSLocationWhenInUseUsageDescription`

-2. Add background mode capabilities in `Capabilities`, set `Background Modes` to "ON", and check the `Location updates` option
+3. Add background mode capabilities in `Capabilities`, set `Background Modes` to "ON", and check the `Location updates` option

-3. The `MotionDnaMaps` is an extension of the `WKWebView` object.
+4. The `MotionDnaMaps` is an extension of the `WKWebView` object.
 To add it in, go to your storyboard, and create a `Container View`.
 Position it however you like, and link it to your view controller.
 We will add the `MotionDnaMaps` in the next part.

-4. Go to your view controller, import the `MotionDnaMaps`, and declare a new variable.
+5. Go to your view controller, import the `MotionDnaMaps`, and declare a new variable.
 For this example, we will be using `Swift`

 ```swift
   private var maps: MotionDnaMaps?
 ```

-5. In `viewDidLoad`, we will create the `MotionDnaMaps` instance, set up any settings, add it to our storyboard, and finally begin running it
+6. In `viewDidLoad`, we will create the `MotionDnaMaps` instance, set up any settings, add it to our storyboard, and finally begin running it

 ```swift
   override func viewDidLoad() {